ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 **We need **$\vec{L}$**.** For directional lights, $\vec{L}$ is given.
 For point lights, $\vec{L}$ is defined as the vector from the point in the scene, $P$, to the position of the light, $Q$.
-However, we don’t have $Q$ for every pixel of the triangle, but only for the vertexes.
+However, we don’t have $P$ for every pixel of the triangle, but only for the vertexes.

 We do have the projection of $P$ - that is, the $x'$ and $y'$ we’re about to